gauravsharma30/fashion_mnist/README.md

 | More Neurons per Layer        | 0.8853            | TensorBoard logs/screenshots |
 | 3 Hidden Layers & more neurons| 0.8876            | TensorBoard logs/screenshots |

-## TensorBoard Visualizations
-Include screenshots or direct links to TensorBoard logs.

-## Conclusion
-Brief summary of the findings.